 What is the Cerebellum?

+The cerebellum is crucial to several other functions, including cognition, language learning, eye movement, and reflexes.
 This means that cerebellum brain damage can affect all these functions and many others.

 Causes of Cerebellum Brain Damage

-Most cerebellum brain damage occurs after an anoxic brain injury or infection.
+Because of the cerebellum’s location, it is fairly protected from external forces.
+Cerebellum brain damage often occurs due to anoxic brain injury, neurodegenerative disorders, or infection.
 Alcohol abuse can also cause the cerebellum to deteriorate.

-Side Effects of Cerebellum Brain Damage
+Secondary Effects of Cerebellum Brain Damage

-1. Loss of Muscle Coordination (Apraxia)
+1. Apraxia: Loss of Muscle Coordination

 Apraxia can also affect your facial muscles and even your tongue, which can cause problems with slurred speech and swallowing.